lix-project/lix-website/content/blog/2025-06-27-lix-critical-bug.md

 Currently known causes of this issue include all actions that build outputs of a derivation that is missing at least one output in the building store; this can happen for example when some outputs were built by a remote builder or placed in the store by deployment tools run on another host (e.g. colmena).

-If you have already upgraded and built your system, **read below carefully**.
-If you have not, **stop now**.
+If you have already upgraded and built your system to the affected versions, **read below carefully**.
+If you have not, **skip over the non-affected versions** via one of the available remediation options.

 We are deeply sorry for the disruption.
-We are working on a fix, which will undergo approximately **72 hours of testing** before we declare it safe.
-This post will be updated with progress.
+We needed **72 hours of testing** to ascertain that the fix was adequate, this amount of time was actually a good choice as we discovered further issues as we went into mitigations.
+More details will be provided in the upcoming postmortem.

-Lix versions which are affected are the following ones:
+Lix versions which are **AFFECTED** are the following ones:

 - Lix 2.91.2
+- Lix 2.92.2
+- Lix 2.93.1

+Lix versions which are **NOT AFFECTED** are the following ones:

+- Lix 2.91.3
 - Lix 2.92.3
-- Lix 2.93.1
+- Lix 2.93.2

 This problem has been witnessed on Linux, the root cause is platform independent and we believe it can occur on Darwin as well.